Squeezing: from numerical to conceptual problems: The Motion of Massive Particles: Classification

-The above global data seem more relevant than the description in terms of the "instantaneous" creation and annihilation operators which do not make obvious the stability/squeezing thresholds.
-To illustrate all this, it is interesting to integrate \eqref{eq:3} for particular case of $\beta(\tau ) = \beta_0 + 2\beta_1 \cos \tau$ representing the Paul's potential for $(\beta_0,\beta_1)$ in the squeezing areas.
+The above global data seem more relevant than the description in terms of the `instantaneous' creation and annihilation operators which do not make obvious the stability/squeezing thresholds.
+In the particular case of Paul's potentials with $\beta(\tau ) = \beta_0 + 2\beta_1 \cos \tau$ the map of the squeezing boundary is determined by the Strutt diagram \cite{bender78}, traditionally limited to describe the ion trapping (in stability areas).
+Out of them are precisely the {\em squeezing effects} {\bf III}.
+To illustrate all this, it is interesting to integrate \eqref{eq:3} for particular case of Paul's potential for $(\beta_0,\beta_1)$ out of the stability domain.

-\section{The `Mathieu squeezing'}
+\section{The Mathieu Squeezing}